 According to the USDA, bees are responsible for pollinating fruit, nut, and vegetable crops, equating to $150 billion throughout the United States.
 The next time you pick up your favorite fruit and vegetables, be sure to thank the bees.

 Almost 15 Billion Dollars Annually Are Produced as a Result of Bee Pollination To Improve the Quality and Crop Yield (USDA)

 Managed bee colonies are the main pollinators and add up to $15 billion per year by increasing yields and ensuring good quality harvests.
 However, the beekeepers are rapidly losing colonies, and the country has seen a huge decline in the number of honey bee hives.

 Whether you’re a honey lover or a honey hater, you’ll find these honey facts very interesting.

 The Most Ancient Fermented Beverage Is the Mead (Research Gate)

 Mead is the result of the alcoholic fermentation of diluted honey, rice, and fruit.
 The fermented concoction dates all the way back to the 7th millennium BCE, which is 9,000 years ago, making it one of the oldest fermented beverages on the planet.

 Honey Is 80% Sugar and 20% Water (NCBI)

-To Make 1 Pound of Honey, Foragers Collect Nectar From 2 Million Flowers (The Honey Association)
+To Make 1 Pound of Honey, Foragers Collect Nectar From 2 Million Flowers (Canadian Honey Council)